iamgreaser/sackit/README.txt

 - Sanity checks are lacking - it's pretty easy to crash it.
 - Not many effects are implemented.
 - Instruments are finally supported, though envelopes need work wrt sample-accuracy.
   - NNAs are in place.
-DCAs are, too.
+DCAs are, too, althought they need work.
   - Will abort() if you exhaust all 256 virtual channels at the moment.
 - RESONANT FILTERS YAAAAAAAAY
-- Carry flag is somewhat implemented, with some Compat Gxx mode retrig happening.
+- Envelope carry flag is somewhat implemented, with some Compat Gxx mode retrig happening.

 If you'd like to test this,
 - see if you can get ImpulseTracker 2.14p5 from somewhere (it214v5.zip)